Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Rubbermaid 3-6 ft HomeFree series Closet Kit

-The first thing I noticed about this organizing storage solution is that even though the box was mangled during shipping, all the components inside arrived undamaged.
+The first thing I noticed about this organizing storage solution is that, despite the box being mangled during shipping, all the components inside arrived undamaged.
 If the organizer can handle whatever full-contact games the courier company played with it, it should do just fine installed in a closet.
 The HomeFree’s fixtures came sporting a shiny chrome finish that looked durable and, more importantly, its installation directions were clear and easy to follow.

-The length of the HomeFree’s shelves can be adjusted by overlapping the extra length, negating the need to cut any of it off for a custom fit.
-This allows the shelves to be fit into different closets or be laid out in different configurations, should your organizational needs change.
+The length of HomeFree’s shelves can be adjusted by overlapping the extra length, negating the need to cut any of it off for a custom fit.
+This allows the shelves to be fitted into different closets or laid out in various configurations, should your organizational needs change.
 The shelves are secured in place using a patented bracket system, which is excellent.
-There's a clip piece that helps lock the bracket into the wall rather than simply having the shelf resting on top of the organizer itself.
-Without the locking clip, the bracket could be bumped out, knocking the shelf over.
+There's a clip piece that helps ensure the bracket to the wall, rather than simply having the shelf rest on top of the organizer itself.
+Without the locking clip, the bracket could be bumped out, causing the shelf to fall over.
 These sturdy clips on the brackets will also last for multiple reinstallations or if you decide to change the shelving positions.

-As for this closet organizer’s aesthetics, that’s a personal choice.
+As for the aesthetics of this closet organizer, that’s a personal choice.
 I don’t find white wire shelving to be particularly attractive.
-However, If you’re looking for the ideal organizer to store your clothing, and plan on shutting the door once you’ve retrieved what you’re after, this type of organizer is perfect for you.
+However, if you’re looking for the ideal organizer to store your clothing, and plan on shutting the door once you’ve retrieved what you’re after, this type of organizer is perfect for you.

 Rubbermaid 4–8 Ft.
 Configurations Deluxe Custom Closet Kit

 If the Rubbermaid HomeFree is not available for you, the Configurations Deluxe is a good second choice.
 The organizer comes with the same Rubbermaid brackets, which I liked for the locking clip that secures the bracket to the wall rail.
 The shelves are also customizable, as well as the clothes rails.
-The rails that create a hanging space for your clothes are a teardrop shape, instead of circular.
+The rails that create a hanging space for your clothes are in the shape of a teardrop, rather than being circular.
 But I didn’t notice anything particularly unique about the shape choice.
 My hangers hung on it just like the circular rods.
-If you were hoping to combine sets, please keep in mind there are some small differences, like the rods.
-Also, the Configurations Deluxe was about 30 percent more expensive than the HomeFree for no noticeable improvement.
+If you were hoping to combine sets, please note that there are some minor differences, such as the rods.
+Additionally, the Configurations Deluxe was approximately 30 percent more expensive than the HomeFree, offering no noticeable improvement.

-The biggest difference between wire kit closet organizers boils down to the customization: either the pieces make it easy by telescoping together or you need to bring out the hacksaw.
+The biggest difference between wire kit closet organizers boils down to the customization: either the pieces make it easy by telescoping together, or you need to bring out the hacksaw.
 The ClosetMaid White Wire Kit doesn’t telescope together.
-On the plus side, the shelving pieces are short, about 4 feet for each section.
-Generally, the ClosetMaid and Rubbermaid are priced pretty close to each other so when the price is similar, being able to change the size of components is a big plus.
+On the plus side, the shelving pieces are relatively short, measuring approximately 4 feet for each section.
+Generally, ClosetMaid and Rubbermaid are priced pretty close to each other, so when the price is similar, being able to change the size of components is a significant advantage.
 If you find a great deal on the ClosetMaid and the length of your closet is divisible by 4 feet, this wire organizer will be ok.

 The quality of the laminate wood was poor, and the instructions were confusing on the ClosetMaid SuiteSymphony.
-The tower is more customizable than I expected as it is two pieces separately assembled, then stacked on top of each other.
+The tower is more customizable than I expected, as it consists of two separate pieces that are assembled and then stacked on top of each other.
 The clothing rails are drilled into the side, reducing the appearance if you try to install it in another closet later on.
-I was missing some shelving hardware but a quick call to their helpline resulted in an entire new bag of hardware being sent with minimal trouble.
-If you’re looking at the wood organizers for a more attractive closet kit, this one is more functional than pretty.
+I was missing some shelving hardware, but a quick call to their helpline resulted in an entire new bag of hardware being sent with minimal trouble.
+If you’re looking for a more attractive closet kit, this one is more functional than it is pretty.

 Using a similar hanging system to the Martha Stewart kit, the Easy Track Basic Starter kit had a complex installation to allow for a heavier organizer.
 This kit was almost twice the weight of the wire closet organizers we tested.
-The laminate looked like it had been cut roughly, with chips out of the veneer, right out of the box.
-Like the other laminate closet kits I evaluated, it’s easier to customize this kit, by adding on pieces, than trying to cut pieces shorter, so be careful with your measurements.
-Additionally, this kit’s clothing rods felt like they were of a lower quality than the others I had tested, with a ribbed coating that made sliding hangers across the closet rod difficult.
+The laminate appeared to have been cut roughly, with chips in the veneer, right out of the box.
+Like the other laminate closet kits I evaluated, it’s easier to customize this kit by adding on pieces than trying to cut pieces shorter, so be careful with your measurements.
+Additionally, the hanger rods in this kit feel like they were of a lower quality than the others I had tested, with a ribbed coating that made sliding hangers across the closet rod difficult.

-To find the top closet organizers, my testing focused on assessing the quality of each organizer for how customizable each system was, and whether the experience of assembling one might drive someone to the brink of madness.
-However, before I could begin to answer these questions, I had to figure out which closet organizers I should call in for testing.
+To find the top closet organizers, my testing focused on assessing the quality of each organizer in terms of its customization options and whether the experience of assembling one might drive someone to the brink of madness.
+However, before I could begin to answer these questions, I had to determine which closet organizers to call in for testing.

 Closet organizers can be roughly divided into two categories: freestanding or attached units.
 Since models that are attached to the wall of a closet are more common, I focused on those for this guide.
 Next, I looked at which brands and models were the most popular, based on online product ratings.
 I tested each by: